mrabone/localllm/README.md

    docker logs localllm-ollama
    ```

    Wait for the message `✓ Model ready!
-You can now run: python main.py` before going to the next step.
+You can now run your application` before going to the next step.

 2. **Install Python dependencies:**
    ```bash